naninovel/docs/docs/guide/resource-providers.md

 ![](https://i.gyazo.com/c93fbd9e232ec94468c685c4d6003916.png)

 ::: warn
-We're not providing any tutorials or support for Unity's addressable asset system itself, be it setting up a remote web hosting for you assets or some other deploy/serving scenario.
-Consult the official docs or contact Unity support for more information on the topic.
+We're not providing any tutorials or support for Unity's addressable asset system itself, be it setting up a remote web hosting for you assets or some other deploy/serving scenario; consult the [support page](/support/#unity-support) for more information.
 :::

 ## Project